What is Sadness? What is its purpose in our lives?

 In its most simple form, we have two ‘brains’: The Emotional Mind and The Thinking Brain.

 Sadness’ function is twofold: To let us know that we need to grieve and to seek out those who love and support us.
 But this is often ‘easier said than done’.
-Many of my clients tell me that they understand the role of sadness and why they need to let themselves feel it, but they are not sure how to connect with sadness when they have avoided it for so long.
+Many of my clients tell me that they understand the role of sadness and why they need to let themselves feel it, but they are not sure how to connect with the feeling when they have avoided it for so long.

 How can we connect with our own sadness?